stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 it is not possible to determine whether a ``REAL`` scalar, ``REAL`` field or ``REAL`` operator has precision ``R_DEF``, ``R_SOLVER`` or ``R_TRAN``.

-If a scalar, field, or operator is specified with a particular precision in the algorithm layer then any associated kernels that it is passed to must have been written so that they support this precision.
+If a scalar, array, field, or operator is specified with a particular precision in the algorithm layer then any associated kernels that it is passed to must have been written so that they support this precision.
 If a kernel needs to support data that can be stored with